 Yes, PPMS can be such a cruel tormentor.

 Are you her main carer?
 If so, you are entitled to a carers assessment of your needs.
-Sounds to me like you really need someone to help you with her care, if you dont already have that.
+Sounds to me like you really need someone to help you with her care, if you don

 Waiting for death is so so sad.